ably/ably-chat-kotlin/CONTRIBUTING.md

 > - The `mavenLocal()` repository should typically be used only during development to avoid conflicts with published versions in remote
     repositories.

+## Documentation

+The source of truth for documentation for the Ably Chat SDKs can be found on the [Ably Docs repository](https://github.com/ably/docs).

+Please ensure that you merge any pull requests in that repository promptly after releasing your change.

 ## Release Process

 ### Prerequisites for Release